Robert B. Hood: Early life and education

+Career

-Robert Hood was commissioned into the Army on August 8, 1917 as a lieutenant and was sent with his unit, Battery E, 12th Field Artillery Regiment, 2nd Infantry Division to France.
+Hood was commissioned into the Army on August 8, 1917, as a lieutenant and was sent with his unit, Battery E, 12th Field Artillery Regiment, 2nd Infantry Division to France.
 On September 12, 1918, Captain Hood directed his battery while under direct fire near Thiaucourt, France.
 The citation for his Distinguished Service Cross reads, "Captain Hood brought the battery into action under fire, superintended the placing of the guns and the unloading of the ammunition, and directed the fire of the battery under an intense enfilading fire.
 When the entire gun crew of his first piece was wiped out, he hastily formed a supplementary gun squad and succeeded in getting the first piece into action again within four minutes."

-In 1919, Hood commanded of the regiment's supply company as they returned to the United States.
+In 1919, Hood commanded the regiment's supply company as they returned to the United States.

 After the war, he remained in the Army and married Hazel McMinn and had two daughters Mary Louise and Margaret Jane.

-Major Hood was stationed at Schofield Barracks, Hawaii on December 7, 1941 and he and his family survived the Pearl Harbor attack.
+As a major, Hood was stationed at Schofield Barracks, Hawaii on December 7, 1941, and he and his family survived the Pearl Harbor attack.
 During World War II, Lt.
 Colonel Hood commanded an artillery training unit at Fort Sill, Oklahoma.
-He retired as a full Colonel in 1961.
+He retired as a "full-bird" colonel in 1961.

-Colonel Hood died on Oct.
+Hood died on Oct.
 12, 1964 in Jasper County, Missouri.

 Namesake

 In June 2025, Fort Cavazos (named for Medal of Honor recipient General Richard E. Cavazos) was renamed back to Fort Hood after Colonel Robert Hood.
-The Fort had previously been named both Camp Hood and Fort Hood after Confederate General John Bell Hood.
+The Fort had previously been named both Camp Hood and Fort Hood after Confederate general John Bell Hood.